 Mogadishu, known locally as Hamar, is the largest city in Somalia, and the capital of the nation.
 After being a haven for secularist intellectuals, Mogadishu metamorphosed into the stronghold of militant Islamists.
 Foreign interference and United States military intervention played a pivotal part.

 It is against this dramatic backdrop that the name of General Mohamed Farah Aidid cropped in.
 “General Aidid’s name dominated the Somali political scene prior to and in the years that followed the downfall of the military regime.
 Aidid’s forces confronted the US forces in Somalia and his name entered world politics, as the man whose name was associated with the first test of the New World Order, as proclaimed by US President Bush senior,” the author clarifies.
 Aidid was instrumental in driving Barre out of Mogadishu.
 Ironically, Aidid was Barre’s presidential advisory of military matters.
-His was a classic case of treachery and double crossing.
+His was a classic case of treachery and double-crossing.

 The “White Pearl of the Indian Ocean” fell on hard times when after the demise of the Somali military ruler Barre in 1991 the country plunged into a most destructive civil war with rival warlords battling each other for control of the country.
 After eventually forcing the “Blue Helmets”, the United Nations troops to abandon the country in 1995, Aidid daringly declared himself President of Somalia for a few months until his death the following year.
 He was the proverbial tribal warlord.
 Somalia’s strongman.

 The author covers the stretch of time.
 Across town, the rival warlords wreaked havoc.
-Due to its Wahhabi and Takfiri ideological orientation, Al-Shabab was particularly hostile to the Sufi Orders of Somalia.
+Due to its Wahhabi and Takfiri ideological orientation, Al-Shabaab was particularly hostile to the Sufi Orders of Somalia.
 Somali Sufi Orders were traditionally the most widespread expression of Islam in Somalia.

 The author gives chapter and verse for a disturbing portrait of Somalia, one of the most dangerous places on earth.
-Yet, he portrays Somaliland as a place apart, Here he points out questions of belief and questions of development and vigilance are mingled together in a most uncommon manner.
+Yet, he portrays Somaliland as a place apart.
+Here he points out questions of belief and questions of development and vigilance are mingled together in a most uncommon manner.

-Somali History: 1960-1991, Islam, the Clan, and the State in the Somali Context
+His book: Somali History: 1960-1991, Islam, the Clan, and the State in the Somali Context